ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables.md

 > for all @Rezolver.ITargetContainer instances.

 You are not restricted in the targets you use to produce instances for an enumerable (e.g. @Rezolver.Targets.ObjectTarget,
-@Rezolver.Targets.ConstructorTarget or @Rezolver.Targets.DelegateTarget), and each one can have its own lifetime (scoped/singleton etc).
+@Rezolver.Targets.ConstructorTarget or <xref:Rezolver.Targets.DelegateTarget>), and each one can have its own lifetime (scoped/singleton etc).

 > [!TIP]